christopher-evans/log/README.md

 - There are no `null` values.

   _The special value `null` is not an instance of any class, and does not implement any (useful) interface.
-An object that does not implement the interfaces expected of it's fellow class members does not exist.
-One exception is
-  permitted: PHP only allows null to be used as the default value for an argument type-hinted as a class; in this case a null default value may be used.
+An object that does not implement the interfaces expected of it's class does not exist.
+One exception is permitted: PHP only allows null to be used as the default value for an argument type-hinted as a class; in this case a null default value may be used.
 This allows multiple method signatures without duplicating code._

 - A class does not have any static properties or methods.

   _An application consists of objects interacting through interfaces, and classes are used to describe sets of objects, not to implement logic for those objects._

-- A class is either abstract or final.
-Only abstract methods are protected.
+- A class is final.

   _An object manages it's own internal behavior, and works with other objects only through it's public interface.
-  Extending a 'completed' class may break the logic of the parent class.
-Abstract classes themselves are normally avoided._
+  Extending a completed class may break the logic of the parent class._

 - No getters and setters.

-  _Objects are defined bey their behavior, not by their attributes.
+  _Objects are defined by their behavior, not by their attributes.
 Getters and setters are a shallow way of imitating data-based design as if it were a behavior of an object._